 Step 3.
 Now, the Folder Options window opens.

 That’s it.
-All the folders that were opened before doing shutdown will be restored automatically when you sign in to your computer after shutdown or restart your PC.
+All the folders that were opened before doing the shutdown will be restored automatically when you sign in to your computer after shutdown or restarting your PC.

 Good luck.